tea-2022/v2ray-nodes/ss.md

             <div class="clearfix">
                 <div class="w-1/2 md:w-full float-left pr-6 md:pb-10 md:pr-0 leading-relaxed">
                     <h2 class="text-3xl font-normal leading-1.3 mb-4">What happened?</h2>
-                    <p>There is an unknown connection issue between Cloudflare and the origin web server.
+                    <p>The initial connection between Cloudflare's network and the origin web server timed out.
 As a result, the web page can not be displayed.</p>
                 </div>

                 <div class="w-1/2 md:w-full float-left leading-relaxed">
                     <h2 class="text-3xl font-normal leading-1.3 mb-4">What can I do?</h2>
-                          <h3 class="text-15 font-semibold mb-2">If you are a visitor of this website:</h3>
+                          <h3 class="text-15 font-semibold mb-2">If you're a visitor of this website:</h3>
       <p class="mb-6">Please try again in a few minutes.</p>

-      <h3 class="text-15 font-semibold mb-2">If you are the owner of this website:</h3>
+      <h3 class="text-15 font-semibold mb-2">If you're the owner of this website:</h3>
-      <p><span>There is an issue between Cloudflare's cache and your origin web server.
-Cloudflare monitors for these errors and automatically investigates the cause.
-To help support the investigation, you can pull the corresponding error log from your web server and submit it our support team.
-Please include the Ray ID (which is at the bottom of this error page).</span> <a rel="noopener noreferrer" href="https://support.cloudflare.com/hc/en-us/articles/200171936-Error-520">Additional troubleshooting resources</a>.</p>
+      <p><span>Contact your hosting provider letting them know your web server is not completing requests.
+An Error 522 means that the request was able to connect to your web server, but that the request didn't finish.
+The most likely cause is that something on your server is hogging resources.</span> <a rel="noopener noreferrer" href="https://support.cloudflare.com/hc/en-us/articles/200171906-Error-522">Additional troubleshooting information here.</a></p>
                 </div>
             </div>